stellarmesh/stellarmesh/README.md

 ```

 ## Mesh refinement
+> [!NOTE]
-*Note: given CAD geometry, Gmsh often produces high-quality meshes that do not benefit from remeshing.*
+> Given CAD geometry, Gmsh often produces high-quality meshes that do not benefit from remeshing.

 Stellarmesh supports mesh refinement using the [mmg](https://www.mmgtools.org/) library.
 Refine a mesh with: